brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 ### Making a firmware image
-These are incomplete personal notes, derived form information provided at http://www.microdev.it/wp/en/2018/06/25/micropython-micropython-compiling-for-esp8266/.
+These are incomplete personal notes, derived from information provided at http://www.microdev.it/wp/en/2018/06/25/micropython-micropython-compiling-for-esp8266/.
+YMMV.
 I use a raspberry pi for the compilation.

 ```